acemb-rso/wng-zipper/README.md

 3. PCs always lead each round automatically—no priority prompt required.
 4. When several PCs are available, the module prompts the players (or GM) to select who acts.
-5. Queue specific combatants in advance with the dock controls; clear the queue anytime to fall back to the natural alternating order.
+5. Queue specific combatants in advance with the dock controls; clear the queue anytime to fall back to the natural alternating order or let the post-turn prompt pick the next PC.
 6. When a round ends, all acted markers reset and the next cycle begins with the PCs again.
+7. Once both sides are out of eligible combatants, the module whispers the GM with a prompt to advance the round immediately or end combat.

 The GM can always override the current combatant, advance rounds manually, or disable the module mid-combat—`wng-zipper` respects those decisions and resynchronizes automatically.